 a) SMP[Symmetric Multi- Processing]

-Teradata database system is called SMP System it have a single NODE That contains multiple CPU sharing Memory pool.
+Teradata database system is called SMP System it has a single NODE That contains multiple CPU sharing Memory pool.

 b) MPP[Massively parallel Processing]

-Here all the NODES communication with each other with the help of vistual processes
+- Here all the NODES communication with each other with the help of virtual processes

 To perform mode operation and to have better storage this is recommended.